-However the most commonly encountered algae found in swimming pools/spas, is the green algae type.
+However, the most encountered algae found in swimming pools/spas, is the green algae type.

-Green algae is by far the easiest of all pool algae to treat.
+Green algae are by far the easiest of all pool algae to treat.
 You can get rid of green algae quicker than yellow algae (also known as mustard) or the dreaded black algae.

-Swimming pool algae are said to bloom considerably when they come into contact with water that offer the right conditions for their growth.
+Swimming pool algae are said to bloom considerably when they come into contact with water that offers the right conditions for their growth.

 One thing to always remember here is this...algae will only develop or start growing in a poorly chlorinated pool or spa.
-This is why you have to maintain your pool chlorine between 2 and 3 ppm at all times.
+This is why you must always maintain your pool chlorine between 2 and 3 ppm.

-Chlorine is just one of the pool chemicals that has to be constantly maintained in order for you to control any potential pool algae problems.
+Chlorine is just one of the pool chemicals that must be constantly maintained for you to control any potential pool algae problems.

 As I said before, you will not have pool algae problems if your pool or spa is properly chlorinated.
-But in a swimming pool or spa that is poorly chlorinated, algae have the ability to reproduce at an alarming rate.
+But in a swimming pool or spa that is poorly chlorinated, algae can reproduce at an alarming rate.

 Because of this ability, algae can turn your clear looking swimming pool into a green algae producing pond.
-This is one swimming pool water problem that can happen over night.
+This is one swimming pool water problem that can happen overnight.
 For the trained eye, you can usually tell when your pool chlorine level is not right.
-This is usually noticeable by the hint of green and dull looking appearance of you pool water.
+This is usually noticeable by the hint of green and dull looking appearance of your pool water.

-The level or type of pool algae problems that you may encounter, often depend on the color of your pool water.
-As a matter of fact, swimming pool algae are mostly grouped by their color.
+The level or type of pool algae problems that you may encounter often depends on the color of your pool water.
+In fact, swimming pool algae are mostly grouped by their color.
 These tenacious little green marine plant colonies, need and love environmental conditions such as sunlight and temperature to bloom.

 You will have pool algae problems in areas of your swimming pool or spa where there are:

-These various types of pool algae problems fall under several groups as previously mentioned.
+These diverse types of pool algae problems fall under several groups as previously mentioned.
 These groups include:

-Every swimming pool/spa operator and owner have at some point or another, battle some pool algae problems in their facilities.
+Every swimming pool/spa operator and owner has at some point, or another battle some pool algae problems in their facilities.
 Algae spores constantly enter our pools and spas by several means.
 These include the wind, the rain, your pool equipment, and in some cases contaminated swimsuits.

-Fortunately for us, (with the exception of the dreaded black algae) algae cannot develop in a pool or spa where there is an adequate amount of pool chlorine present.
+Fortunately for us, (apart from the dreaded black algae) algae cannot develop in a pool or spa where there is an adequate amount of pool chlorine present.

 With everything else, prevention is always better than cure.
 As a pool/spa operator or owner, we don't have any control over the environmental factors that contribute to the growth of algae in swimming pools.
 You can however, control some of the nutrients that do contribute to pool algae problems.

-One way to do this is asking your swimmers to shower before entering the pool or spa.
+One way to do this is to ask your swimmers to shower before entering the pool or spa.
 Other preventive methods that you can take include:

 Other useful ways that you can prevent pool algae problems or algae growth, are by super chlorination and the use of a pool algaecide.
-You also have to ensure that your pool or spa is properly cleaned at all times.
+You also must ensure that your pool or spa is thoroughly cleaned.

-This means that the surfaces of your swimming pool walls have to be brushed and the pool vacuumed regularly.
+This means that the surfaces of your swimming pool walls must be brushed, and the pool vacuumed regularly.